adamguttentag/codevisualizer/README.md

 When a variable is created, a faux-3D box appears with labels for the variable name and its contents.
 When a variable is "pushed" into an array, the box slides up, drops into another box representing the array and acquires a third label representing its index in the array.
 When that variable is "popped" out of the array via arr.pop(), it quickly shoots up out of the array like superheated popcorn, loses its index label and acquires a new variable label.

-Alan Turing called push() and pop() BURY and UNBURY, and the concept of of an ordered LIFO collection of data has been called a stack since the 1950s.
+Alan Turing called `push()` and `pop()` `BURY` and `UNBURY`, and the concept of of an ordered LIFO collection of data has been called a stack since the 1950s.
 These were all named for visual concepts because they were meant to be visualized.
 This tool trains the user to do so as they learn.

 ### Motivation and Repetition